Book With ConfidenceOur Safe Travel Policy

 The monumental colonnade leading to the city gate was excavated and re-erected recently

-Beyond my first impression of melancholy glory, on a sunny day the site is serene and joyous, during a storm (I've seen that, too) it is mysterious and awesome, and on any day, it is unforgettable.
+The site is serene and joyous, mysterious and awesome and unforgettable.
 You can still visit Stratonikeia with a sense of exploration, a sense of finding what not many have seen, a sense of place and a sense of the fluidity that is history.
 The site embodies a combination of man-made monumental grandeur and nature's subtle and random prettiness like none other.

 As excavations continue, the site is guaranteed to become even more interesting every year.
 There you have it: discovery, atmosphere, grandeur, intimacy and great beauty.
 You need to see Stratonikeia.
-Please do so in your own time.
-One way is our 2-week Carian cruise.
-NB: We are not currently offering that itinerary, but Stratonikeia can easily be visited as an add-on before or after any of our cruises starting or ending in Bodrum, Göcek or Marmaris - alog with the nearby sanctuary of Hekate at Lagina, it is well worth the extra day!
+One way is our magnificent 2-week Carian cruise, A Turkish Odyssey when we combine the city with its nearby sanctuary of Hekate at Lagina.

 Leave a Reply